-UNESCO IITE (2004) Information and Communication Technologies in Secondary Education Position paper
+UNESCO IITE (2004) Information and Communication Technologies in Secondary Education Position paper to modernize national educational systems, including special education.

 To improve the quality of life for people with disabilities and contribute to the economic and cultural development of the society they belong, it is very important to make available the lifelong access to high quality education and training for their vocational, social, and personal needs.